jungwolf/AoC2021/Day09/README.txt

 ...
 */

+STEP 2, calculate the height different between cells in each direction.

 -- use lag to find the differences in the 4 adjacent cells -- a good example to show analytical functions can process different data sets even for the same row create or replace view day09_example_2 as